cleissontom/pwin/README.md

 # PWIN - Statistical Model for Sport

-This project was created to development statistical model to estimate probability win to sport and to calculate optimal allocation asset if you need to betting.
+This project was created to development statistical model to estimate probability win for players and to calculate optimal allocation asset if you need to use this probability for own betting.

 ## main file explanation